Decoration of the Lily: Décoration de la Fidélité

 In 1816 the 600 National Guards serving in Paris in 1815 received the Fidelity Decoration, created by order of Louis XVIII on 5 February 1816 to replace the Décoration du Lys.
 Strictly speaking, it was not a new decoration but mainly a particular version of the Décoration du Lys, albeit one strictly reserved for these 600 Guards.
 It was in gold, and not widely awarded.
 Again, official texts speak of a "decoration" rather than an "order" of fidelity.

 Décoration du brassard de Bordeaux

 The Bordeaux Armband Decoration is a decoration created by Louis, Duke of Angoulême on 5 June 1814, and recreated on 6 September 1814 by Louis XVIII of France.

-As a commemoration and to his liking, this prince decorates the royal volunteers and the royal guards with the concession to wear a white bracelet with green details and a few millimeters from the edges with the embroidered arms of France.
+As a commemoration and to his liking, this prince decorated the royal volunteers and the royal guards with the concession to wear a white bracelet with green details and a few millimeters from the edges with the embroidered arms of France.